0

 Native to the Mediterranean region, the mastic tree (Pistacia lentiscus L.) produces a resin called Chios mastic.
 By coating the stomach wall, it is thought to reduce the adherence of pathogens involved in gastro-esophageal reflux (the mastic extract Mastic Gum is standardized to 10% masticonic acids for enhanced effects) (19).

 It’s also worth mentioning the possibility of infection by the bacteriaHelicobacter pylori (20).
-One in four people in the West are believed to harbour this bacteria in their gastric mucosa.
+One in four people in the West is believed to harbor this bacteria in their gastric mucosa.
 Though sometimes asymptomatic, it can also manifest in digestive pain or the development of an ulcer.
 Recent research has identified a particular strain of lactobacillus as able to bind to H. pylori (it can be found in the formulation H. Pylori Fight, which contains the patented strain Pylopass™ obtained from L. reuteri) (21).

-SUPERSMART ADVICE
+SuperSmart ADVICE

 References